 life as an international student

-There is a lot know when you first arrive at the University of Illinois.
-We hope that these pages will help you adjust to the University and Champaign-Urbana!
+There is a lot know when you first arrive on campus.
+We hope that this page will help you adjust to the University and Champaign-Urbana!

 your immigration status

 As an international student, maintaining your immigration status is your responsibility, including:

 - Update your residential address in UI-Integrate no more than 10 days after you move.

 - Do not let your immigration documents (I-94 and I-20 or DS-2019) expire.

 - Inform ISSS if you wish to change your department or degree level.

 - Maintain a full-time course load (12 credit hours in most cases).